azikkw/SolTube-VideoHostingService/README.md

 > Overall, SolTube is an excellent video hosting service that provides a convenient and reliable platform for users to store, share, and stream their video content.
 Whether you are a content creator or a video enthusiast, SolTube has everything you need to enjoy and share your videos with the world.

 ⠀
-To create the project, we used:
+To create the project, technologies such as:

     Angular - was used in the front side
     Django - was used for the back side